Nashville Criminal Defense Lawyer

 Law enforcement may bring a charge of DUI if your blood alcohol concentration (BAC) is .08% or higher.
 To establish this, members of law enforcement may conduct "Standard Field Sobriety Tests," use a breathalyzer machine, or withdraw, and perform a test on, your blood.
 However, all of these methods require strict compliance with methods and procedures to be admissible against you.
 Further, there are a number of legal requirements the police have to comply with before they can even pull you over.
 You need a "DUI Attorney" who understands all of these issues, how they interact, and how to use them in your defense.

-Criminal Defense Attorney for Drugs Crimes
+Criminal Defense Attorney for Drug Crimes

-Our Defense Attorney understands being charged with a crime involving drugs can be confusing in the State of Tennessee.
+Our Criminal Defense Attorney in Nashville, TN understands that being charged with a crime involving drugs can be confusing in the State of Tennessee.
 Depending on (1) what the alleged controlled substance is, (2) how much of the controlled substance there is, and (3) what you are being accused of doing with that controlled substance; the charge and range of punishment can vary wildly from a maximum of six (6) months in jail, all the way up to 30 years in prison.
 On top of all of this, these charges may be impacted by the location of the alleged incident.

 The Fourth Amendment to the United States Constitution and Article I, Section 7 of the Tennessee Constitution guarantees you certain rights that law enforcement absolutely cannot ignore.
 Generally, members of law enforcement need your permission before they may lawfully search you or your property.
 If you do not give your permission, then members law enforcement must meet certain standards before they are allowed to search you or your property.
 Many of the defenses available to you when you are accused of a drug charge rest on how well your Criminal Defense Attorney understands your rights, and how strong he or she will be in asserting those rights.

-Defense Attorney for Assault Charges
+Nashville Defense Attorney for Assault Charges

 When charged with "Assault", sometimes called "Simple Assault," in the State of Tennessee, it is important to know what type of assault of which you are being accused.
 This will greatly impact your defense.
 There are three basic types: 1) Bodily Injury; 2) Reasonable Fear of Imminent Bodily Injury; and, 3) Extremely Offensive or Provocative Physical Contact.
 Generally, all three of these types, are Misdemeanors.